-Born with a rare malignant vascular tumour, a kaposiform haemangioendothelioma, covering the left side of his face, squeezing shut his left eye and pushing his nose to the right, Kevin Portillo’s chance for survival was slim, his parents were told.
+Born with a rare malignant vascular tumour, a kaposiform hemangioendothelioma, covering the left side of his face, squeezing shut his left eye and pushing his nose to the right, Kevin Portillo’s chance for survival was slim, his parents were told.

 Immediately after birth, Kevin was transferred to Children’s Hospital of Philadelphia (CHOP), where he has been receiving care ever since.
 At CHOP, Kevin was started on chemotherapy.
 Whether stunted due to the tumor or killed by the chemo, Kevin’s seventh cranial nerve withered.